eleni-tkm/burn-severity-mapping-sentinel2/README.md

 - Add the `if __name__ == "__main__"`
 - Provide Instructions on how to run the code
 - Provide Instructions on further processing in QGIS
+- Use an appropriate Python package for data visualization